Inland Bays Osprey Survey

 The new osprey survey will be conducted by volunteers from land and/or on water!
 You can walk, kayak, drive, or boat along the assigned survey zone to count active nests and adult osprey pairs.

-Volunteers, individually or in small teams that can comply with COVID-19 safety precautions, will be assigned to specific areas within the Inland Bays watershed to collect information on the location of nesting sites and the number of actively bonded pairs using individual nesting sites.
+Volunteers, individually or in small teams, will be assigned to specific areas within the Inland Bays watershed to collect information on the location of nesting sites and the number of actively bonded pairs using individual nesting sites.
 This survey will not collect information on eggs or hatchlings, and volunteers should use binoculars to participate in the survey.

 Assigned sites will be monitored at least twice a month (or more frequently!) by volunteers in April and May when nests are active.